Senior Major Gifts Officer

 - Manage prospect activity for his/her portfolio of 100-120 individuals

 - Participate in all aspects of the gift cycle:

-- Monitor all prospect contacts to ensure positive and purposeful prospect and donor relations.
+- Document in a timely manner all prospect contacts to ensure positive and purposeful prospect and donor relations

-- Work collaboratively with and in support of volunteers, other Major Gift Officers and development team and other Association employees as needed to cultivate and solicit donors for organizational priorities
+- Work collaboratively with and in support of volunteers, other Major Gift Officers and development team and other LA Phil employees as needed to cultivate and solicit donors for organizational priorities

-- Offer prospect strategy counsel to junior Major Gift/development staff who manage other prospects.
-Be a resource for development staff, including identifying potential volunteer connections
+- Offer prospect strategy counsel to staff as required.
+Be a resource for other development staff, including identifying potential volunteer connections, as appropriate

-- Focus on securing support for a set of institution-wide priorities that include unrestricted annual support, special project support, endowed chairs, facility renovations, and endowment.
+- Focus on securing support for a set of organization-wide, campaign priorities that include unrestricted annual support, special projects, capital improvements, and endowment.